strangergwenn/UnrealUpdater/README.md

 1. Rename the *Res_Sample/* into *Res/* and edit the images to match your project's look.
 2. Edit *Res/project.h* to set your FTP data, game name, etc.
 3. Use QTCreator to build the updater.
-You **should** use a static build of Qt so that the updater is a single file.
+You **should** use a static build of Qt so that the updater is a single file, [see this guide](http://stackoverflow.com/questions/14932315/how-to-compile-qt-5-under-windows-or-linux-32-or-64-bit-static-or-dynamic-on-v) to see how.
 4. Create a ReleaseNotes.xml on your server to update the description on the updater main window.
 See below.
 5. Create a GameManifest.xml on your server to tell the updater about the files you want.
 See below.
 6. Your updater is ready, feel free to rename it and distribute it.